cncf/wg-serverless/workflow/spec/spec.md

 It is often the case that you want to group your workflows into small, **reusable** logical units that perform certain needed functionality.
 Even tho you can use the Event state to call an externally deployed services (via function), at times there is a need to include/nest another serverless workflow (from classpath/local file system etc).
-In that case you would use the Invoke State.
+In that case you would use the SubFlow State.
 It also allows users to model their workflows with reusability and logical grouping in mind.

-This state allows you to include/nest a uniquely identified workflow and start its execution.
+This state allows you to include/nest a uniquely identified sub-workflow and start its execution.
 Another use of this state is within [branches](#parallel-state-branch) of the [Parallel State](#Parallel-State).
-Instead of having to define all states in each branch, you could separate the branch states into individual included workflows and call the Invoke state as a single state in each.
+Instead of having to define all states in each branch, you could separate the branch states into individual sub-workflows and call the SubFlow state as a single state in each.

-The called included workflow must have a defined start and end states.
+Sub-workflows must have a defined start and end states.
-The wait-for-completion property defines if the Invoke state should wait until execution of the included workflow is completed or not.
+The wait-for-completion property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.

-Each invoked workflow receives a copy of the Invoke state's input data.
+Each sub-workflow receives a copy of the SubFlow state's input data.
-Included workflows executed are not allowed to edit the parent workflows' data.
+If wait-for-completion property is set to true, sub-workflows have the ability to edit the parent's workflow data.
+If this property is sete to false, data access to parent's workflow should not be allowed.

 ### Filter Definition